cyberblast/screeps.behaviour-action-pattern/README.md

 Each creep type needs two aspects to take care of: *Setup* (prebuild) and *Behaviour* (postbuild).

-While the behaviour of each creep type may be completely different, each single activity a creep does can be described regardless of its type or behaviour and different creep types may also do the same actions (e.g. move to a flag in a different room or be idle and wait one loop).
+While the behaviour of each creep type may be completely different, each single action a creep does can be described regardless of its type or behaviour and different creep types may also do the same actions (e.g. move to a flag in a different room or be idle and wait one loop - of course this doesn't work with all creep types & all actions).
 In other words: *Behaviour* defines which *Action* has to be done, respecting the current situation, and is tailored to the creeps body.

 __*Setup*__ coordinates which and how many body parts a creep has and how many creeps (of that type) may be build.